kevwu27/cse15l-lab-reports/labreport3.md

   This command prints out the line and corresponding line numbers in the file that contain the given pattern (-n).
 It also colors the given pattern in the output to make it stand out (--colour).
   Command is taken from terminal manual for grep (man grep).

+  * Color does not show in code block, but it was red in the terminal

 **Example 1:**
 ```